 Getting around in Italy is easy, with the train services reliable, fast and a good value.
 The roads are in good order and both Autostrada motorways and the buses make long distance travel comfortable and inexpensive.
 Italy is well-stocked with domestic airports serving the major towns and cities, and ferries links coastal cities.
 Self-drive isn’t a huge challenge, although mountain roads and narrow streets should be taken with caution, especially in the winter months.

-- Rome – the Eternal City for 2,000 years, home to innumerable Roman sites
+- Rome – the Eternal City for 2,000 years, home to innumerable UNESCO World Heritage sites

 - Venice, one of the north’s Byzantine cities, with its canals and ancient palaces